jdh4/lft/README.md

 `lft` is a Python code that tries to identify problems with the a user's startup scripts, software installations and jobs.
 It generates information by crawling the  user's `/home` directory and running numerous commands.

+`lft` runs multiple commands such as ldapsearch, groups, sponsor_report, sshare, sacct, squeue, scontrol show reservation.
+It also crawls the user's `/home` directory in identifying installed software and potential problems with it.

 ## How to use

 Add this line to your `~/.bashrc` file on each cluster (Adroit, Della, Perseus, Tiger, Tigressdata and Traverse):